Lainbo

 She looked at the paper salary statement and the tax proof obtained from the personal income tax app, confirming my work information (actually, she didn't require this proof; generally, verbal confirmation is sufficient, but I used these two documents for stability).

 "How do you plan to buy Hong Kong stocks?" — "I previously learned that LongBridge can be used to buy stocks; I just downloaded it and haven't registered yet.
-If I can successfully get the card, I will also look into how to use our bank's app for these transactions to see which is more convenient."
+If I can successfully get the card, I will also look into how to use our bank's app for these operations to see which is more convenient."

 After finishing some personal information questions, the card was issued, and I was handed over to another employee who taught me how to use the Bank of China app — BOCHK Bank of China Hong Kong and BoC Pay.

-ZA Bank, Tianxing, HSBC Blue Lion, LongBridge#
+ZA Bank, Tiansheng, HSBC Blue Lion, LongBridge#

-Core area is as follows
+Core areas are as follows

 image